guansss/pixi-live2d-display/README.md

 complex and problematic, this project has rewritten it to unify and simplify the APIs, which allows you to control the Live2D models on a high level without the need to learn how the internal system works.

+More details can be found in the [Documentation](https://guansss.github.io/pixi-live2d-display).

 #### Features

-- Support for all versions of Live2D models
+- Supports all versions of Live2D models
-- Support for PIXI.RenderTexture and PIXI.Filter
+- Supports PIXI.RenderTexture and PIXI.Filter
 - Pixi-style transform APIs: position, scale, rotation, skew, anchor
 - Automatic interactions: focusing, hit-testing
 - Enhanced motion reserving logic compared to the official framework